UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 1. First you will wrap your `BTC` into `renBTC` so that it is usable on the Ethereum blockchain.
 2. Then you can use `renBTC` to mint `uUSDrBTC` tokens on the UMA protocol.
-3. Depositing `yUSD` into a Balancer pool will give you the ability to earn `BAL`, `REN`, and `UMA` tokens.
+3. Depositing `uUSDrBTC` into a Balancer pool will give you the ability to earn `BAL`, `REN`, and `UMA` tokens.

 ## Step 1: Wrapping BTC into renBTC